Mazda MX-5 Convertible (2015 - ) review

-Essentially, the MX-5 range breaks down into three trim levels - SE, SE-L, and Sport - but you also have the option of adding Nav to the top two versions for a few hundred pounds.
+Essentially, the MX-5 range breaks down into three trim levels - SE, SE-L, and Sport.
 In base SE spec, which comes only with the 1.5-litre engine the MX-5 misses out on cruise control, the touch-screen infotainment system and DAB radio, but still has alloys, air-con and a leather steering wheel.
-Upgrade to SE-L and you’ll receive most of the goodies mentioned above, plus a wind deflector for the cabin and LED running lights.
-The top-grade models look and feel a bit plusher inside, with leather upholstery on the dash and (heated) seats, a high-performance BOSE sound system that packs nine speakers into the car, including two in the seat headrests.
-Mazda is not the type of brand to ask its buyers to fork out loads for options either, so expect to pay something very close to the list price when you go into the dealer.
+Upgrade to SE-L and you’ll receive most of the goodies mentioned above, plus sat-nav, a wind deflector for the cabin and LED running lights.
+The top-grade models look and feel a bit plusher inside, with leather upholstery on the dash and (heated) seats, a high-performance Bose sound system that packs nine speakers into the car, including two in the seat headrests.
+The top-end GT Sport model has Nappa leather seats, heated seats and a reversing camera.